VSLAM-LAB/GenSfM/README.md

             --Mapper.snapshot_images_freq 1
 ```
 ### Catadioptric feature matching
 We provide experimental scripts under experimental_scripts/cata_feature_matching to facilitate the feature matching for catadioptric images.
-To perform this, first run `split_images.m` to psuedo-undistort the catadioptric images into 8 rectangular views, and then use the following steps to perform feature merging and matching:
+To perform this, first run `split_images.m` to pseudo-undistort the catadioptric images into 8 rectangular views, and then use the following steps to perform feature merging and matching:
 ```bash
 ./gen_colmap feature_extractor --database_path database_split.db --image_path images_split/